Bohemian and Moravian koruna: Coins

 In 1940, zinc 10, 20 and 50 haléřů coins were introduced, followed by 1 koruna in 1941.
 The coins were minted until 1944.
 The reverse designs were very similar to the earlier Czechoslovak coins.
 The coins were emergency issue types, similar to the coins of other German-occupied territories.

 Banknotes

 Czechoslovak banknotes for 1 koruna and 5 korun were stamped (and later printed) with "Protektorat Böhmen und Mähren" over "Protektorát Čechy a Morava," and subsequently issued in Bohemia and Moravia beginning on February 9, 1940.
 These were followed by regular government issues of 1, 5, 50 and 100 korun in 1940, 10 korun in 1942, and 20 and 50 korun in 1944.
 Nationalbank für Böhmen und Mähren in Prag (National Bank for Bohemia and Moravia in Prague) introduced 500 and 100 korun notes in 1942, followed in 1943 by overprinted Czechoslovak 5000 korun notes.
 In 1944, the National Bank issued regular 5000 korun notes.

+The Nationalbank für Böhmen und Mähren in Prag (National Bank for Bohemia and Moravia in Prague) issues were signed by: